Skip to content

 def _slicer(slice_positions: int) -> Figure:

-if color_bar == 'slices':
+if colorbar == 'slices':

 dynamic_min = slice_mins[slice_positions]